wel51x/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to parameterize some of the functionality -when trying to determine polygon vertices
+A possible improvement would be to parameterize some of the functionality:
+  -when trying to determine polygon vertices